 Mckenzie Avenue at Borden Street intersection – two-way cycle track

-The District of Saanich will be opening a new two-way cycle track on Borden Street and Cedar Hill Cross Road.
-This cycle track will provide a protected cycling facility from the entrances of the Lochside Regional Trail at the Mckenzie Avenue / Borden Street intersection and Cedar Hill X Road / Lochside Drive intersection.
+The District of Saanich has opened a new two-way cycle track on Borden Street and Cedar Hill Cross Road.
+This cycle track provides a protected cycling facility from the entrances of the Lochside Regional Trail at the Mckenzie Avenue / Borden Street intersection and Cedar Hill X Road / Lochside Drive intersection.

-Along the two way cycle track new traffic patterns and signage will be provided to direct pedestrians, cyclists and vehicles.
+Along the two way cycle track new traffic patterns and signage have been provided to direct pedestrians, cyclists and vehicles.

 - Bike Traffic Signals for north and southbound cyclists at the Mckenzie Borden intersection